-Please help us keep all information about your child/family correct and complete.
-If there is a change in your address, telephone number, email address, insurance, employment, emergency contacts, or financial situation, please let your primary assigned staff know as soon as possible.
+Please help us keep all information about you correct and complete.
+If there is a change in your address, telephone number, email address, insurance, employment, emergency contacts, or financial situation, let your primary assigned staff know as soon as possible.